privacyidea/privacyidea/doc/configuration/token_config.rst

 * Simple Pass - A token that only consists of the Token PIN.
 * :ref:`certificates` - A token that represents a client
   certificate.
-* SSH Key - An SSH public key that can be managed and used in conjunction with the :ref:`machines` concept.
+* :ref:`sshkey` - An SSH public key that can be managed and used in conjunction with the :ref:`machines` concept.
 * Remote - A virtual token that forwards the authentication request to another privacyIDEA server.
 * RADIUS - A virtual token that forwards the authentication request to RADIUS